 Although the University does not require foreign students to take the entrance test, foreign nationals are advised to either take the Department's entrance test, or to submit their GRE Scores along with recommendations from two academic referees, in order for the Department to evaluate their suitability for the M.A. programme.
 Those who choose to take the entrance test must apply on the prescribed on-line form by the due date.
-Those who do not wish to take the entrance test should familiarize themselves with the material covered in the textbooks recommended for the entrance test (listed below), so as to ensure that they have the aptitude for the M.A. courses offered by the Department.
-In particular, they should be aware that the M.A. programme requires a high level of mathematical competence.
+Those who do not wish to take the entrance test should familiarize themselves with the material covered in the textbooks recommended for the entrance test (listed below), so as to ensure that they have the aptitude for the M.A. programme requires a high level of mathematical competence.
 No matter which option they choose, all foreign nationals must route their applications through:

-FOREIGN STUDENTS' REGISTRY OFFICE

-Room No. 11, First Floor, Conference Centre, University of Delhi, Delhi-110007
+FOREIGN STUDENTS' REGISTRY OFFICE Room No. 11, First Floor, Conference Centre, University of Delhi, Delhi-110007

-Phone No: 011-27666756 Website: http://fsr.du.ac.in/

-E-mail: fsr\du@yahoo.com, fsr@du.ac.in

-Dealing Timings: 09.30 am - 1 pm & 2.00 pm - 5.00 pm

-(Office will remain closed on Saturdays, Sundays and all Public/ Gazetted Holidays)
+Phone No: 011-27666756 Website: http://fsr.du.ac.in/ E-mail: fsr_du@yahoo.com, fsr@du.ac.in Dealing Timings: 09.30 am - 1 pm & 2.00 pm - 5.00 pm (Office will remain closed on Saturdays, Sundays and all Public/ Gazetted Holidays)